ibm-cloud-docs/hs-crypto/settings-network-policy.md

 After you set up your {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} instance, you manage network access policy by using the {{site.data.keyword.hscrypto}} key management API.
 {: shortdesc}

+Before you update the network access policy, you need to initialize the service instance first.
+See [Initializing service instances with the IBM Cloud TKE CLI plug-in](/docs/hs-crypto?topic=hs-crypto-initialize-hsm) or [Loading master keys with the Management Utilities](/docs/hs-crypto?topic=hs-crypto-initialize-hsm-management-utilities) for instructions.
+{: important}

 For more information on how the network access differs, see [Understanding the network access policy](/docs/hs-crypto?topic=hs-crypto-secure-connection#understand-network-access-policies).